 4) Prenuptial agreements are only relevant in the event of divorce

-Many couples think that prenuptial agreements are created only for a safeguard in the event of a divorce.
+Many couples think that prenuptial agreements are created only as a safeguard in the event of a divorce.
 In reality, prenuptial agreements can achieve a number of outcomes, such as outlining financial expectations and ownership, as well as helping establish an estate plan.
+They also protect each party’s interests in the event of death and can specify how property, assets, inheritance, and life insurance benefits should be handled.

 5) Prenuptial agreements are a sign of a weak relationship